Skip to main content

 Nina Goolamali KC

-Nina Goolamali KC is highly regarded as a skilled and commercially astute advocate in her chosen fields of personal injury and sport.
-Described as being “one of the go-to KCs” who “prepares impeccably” and “inspires confidence”, she is regularly instructed on behalf of Defendants in multi-million pound press sensitive cases especially when a new duty or standard of care is being advanced.
+Nina Goolamali KC is a highly regarded advocate in personal injury and sport.
+Described as “one of the go-to KCs” who "inspires confidence”, she is regularly instructed on behalf of Defendants in multi-million pound press sensitive cases especially when a new duty or standard of care is being advanced.

 Luka Krsljanin